DavidLitwin/DupuitLEM/README.md

 # DupuitLEM

-DupuitLEM is a research code built off of landlab to explore the effects of groundwater on landscape evolution and the hydrological properties of the resulting landscapes.
+DupuitLEM is a set of interchangeable models built with landlab components to explore the effects of groundwater on landscape evolution and the hydrological properties of the resulting landscapes.
 All models account for hillslope diffusion  and fluvial incision that results from groundwater return flow and precipitation on saturated areas.

 There are two types of core models:
 1. `StreamPowerModel`: Use the landlab component `FastscapeEroder` to determine the